kos-lang/kos/doc/modules.md

 `size` is the new size of the buffer.

-If `size` is greater than the current buffer size, `0` elements are appended to expand the buffer.
+If `size` is greater than the current buffer size, `value` elements are appended to expand the buffer.

 Example: